Written by Rachael Kraft, Last Updated 18 May 2022

 And, they will mourn the passing of a companion.
 (Source: The Equinest)

-Like we said — random, amazing, bizarre — that’s these facts about horses in a nutshell.
+Like we said — weird, cool, and funny! — that’s these random horse facts in a nutshell.
 It’s also what makes the horse such a beautiful and noble creature.

 It’s no wonder we here at Double D Horse Trailers are such big fans.